 A short distance north of Dunkeld on the A9 is the turning to The Hermitage.
 A marked woodland walk starts from the car park and follows the river Braan to the Black Linn Falls, overlooked by Ossian's Hall, an 18th-century folly built by the Duke of Atholl.
 It's a lovely spot, which has inspired the likes of Wordsworth and Mendelssohn.
 Further on is Ossian's Cave.
 Buses to Pitlochry stop at the turning for The Hermitage.

 Loch of the Lowes Visitor Centre

 A few miles northeast of Dunkeld, off the A923 to Blairgowrie, is the Loch of the Lowes Visitor Centre, managed by the Scottish Wildlife Trust.
 There's a hide with binoculars for viewing a pair of ospreys which breed here and which can be seen on the loch from early April to early September.
 Apr-Sep daily 1000-1700; £2.50, £1.50 concession.Tel. +44 (0)1350 727337.

 Dunkeld Hotels & Accommodation

-This guide on Accommodation in Dunkled will help you to find the ideal accommodation after food in the area.You'll find information on hotels, B & B's and Self- Catering Cottages in Dunkled.
+This guide on Accommodation in Dunkeld will help you to find the ideal accommodation after food in the area.You'll find information on hotels, B & B's and Self- Catering Cottages in Dunkeld.